 During the Dark Ages information was not quantifiable.
 In other words there was a shortage of data that was on demand during that period.
-For example, if a sailor owned a complete map of world, showing continents, it was traded for the best price because whoever accessed the best information took strategic advantage over his competitors to succeed.
+For example, if a sailor owned a complete map of world, showing continents, it was traded for the best price because whoever accessed the best information took strategic advantage toward success over his competitors.
 Many people that carried such information forced themselves to remember vital documents that would allow them to stand out.
 The reciters of the Quran in the Eighth Century forced themselves to memorize the teachings of prophet Muhammad.

 In today’s world information has boomed to levels where data itself is not taken with the same value observed during the Dark Ages.
 With such a surplus of information users are less likely to care about vital information, believing all information counts as equal to zero.

-Today there are so many platforms available for the public that modern communications has disjoined the forces of print, digital newspapers, radio and television to create a super network of data that is now present everywhere and anywhere.
+Today there are so many platforms available for the public that modern communication has been distanced itself from the forces of print, digital newspapers, radio and television to create a super network of data that is now present everywhere and anywhere.

 It is almost impossible for people to remain uninformed, but with great power comes great responsibility.
 Reality shows that vast inflows of communication don’t make users smarter or more knowledgeable.
 The following theories demonstrate this:

 The Max-Drop Theory